-Try this easy five cheese stuffed shells recipe next time you want to make a hearty dinner and the secret is they will think it took hours, but it doesn’t.
+Try this easy stuffed shells recipe next time you want to make a hearty dinner and the secret is they will think it took hours, but it doesn’t.
 Then serve it up with some beautiful asparagus for a delicious meal.

-Five Cheese Stuffed Shells Recipe
+Easy Stuffed Shells Recipe

 This weekend I needed to make dinner for family coming to town.
 I needed something that would fill them up and taste great.
 I decided to make an easy five cheese jumbo stuffed shells recipe with roasted asparagus.
 I knew my husband would be thrilled, and I was right.